ncatlab/nlab-content/pages/4/1/0/8/18014/content.md

 * Wikipedia, _[Nilpotent space](https://en.wikipedia.org/wiki/Nilpotent_space)_

-O the [[rational homotopy theory]] of nilpotent topological spaces:
+On the [[rational homotopy theory]] of nilpotent topological spaces:

 * {#BousfieldGugenheim76} [[Aldridge Bousfield]], V. K. A. M. Gugenheim, section 9.1 of _On PL deRham theory and rational homotopy type_ , Memoirs of the AMS, vol. 179 (1976)